FlyingJalapeno/iOS-Best-Practices/README.md

 Below are some general principles to guide you when architecting your code.

 ### Always use the highest abstraction possible
 When choosing a technology for implementing behavior, always choose the highest level abstraction that meets your needs.
-This keeps you from introducing unneeded complexity too soon in your application (YAGNI / Pre-optimization)
+This keeps you from introducing unneeded complexity too soon in your application (YAGNI / Pre-optimization).

 Some examples:
 AVPlayer vc RemoteIO